OCA/connector-magento/magentoerpconnect/doc/12_tutorial_customize.rst

   from openerp.addons.magentoerpconnect.partner import PartnerImportMapper from .backend import magento_myversion

-And I subclass the partner's mapper, decorated with ``@magento_myversion``::
+And I extend the partner's mapper, decorated with ``@magento_myversion``::

   @magento_myversion